What Is Numerology?

 That still gives the reader something real to evaluate.
 They can ask whether the method was applied consistently, whether the interpretation follows from the number being discussed, and whether the page has labeled modern spiritual interpretation as modern interpretation.

 This is also why sources matter.
-Britannica can help define numerology and Pythagorean number symbolism; modern numerology authors can show how current practitioners use chart positions; KTA then has to keep those layers separate for the reader.
+Britannica can help define numerology and Pythagorean number symbolism; modern numerology authors can show how current practitioners use chart positions; this guide then needs to keep those layers separate for the reader.

 Good evidence makes a symbolic page calmer.
 It narrows the claim to what can actually be explained.